candrsn/canupo/README.txt

   inputs: dataX.msc     # The multiscale parameters for the samples the user wishes to discriminate
                         # Use - separators to indicate each class, one or more samples allowed per class
                         # The data file lists start after the : separator on the command line
+# Note: XXX stands for the classifier type:
+# - least_squares: Basic minimal least squared error hyperplane for each pair of classes
+# - linear_svm: Hyperplane separating each pair of classes, but defined so as to lead to maximal margins instead of least squares
+# - gaussian_svm: Gaussian kernel SVM, same principle but using the "kernel trick" to get a non-linear mapping in the original space.

 trajectories some_file.svg features.prm N data1.msc data2.msc - data3.msc - data4.msc...
   input: data.msc         # The multiscale parameters computed by canupo